HL7/US-Core/input/pagecontent/index.md

 The following actors are part of the US Core IG:

 #### US Core Requestor
 A US Core Requester is an application that initiates a data access request to retrieve patient data.
-The US Core Requestor is the client in a client-server interaction.
+The US Core Requestor is the Client in a Client-Server interaction.
 The terms "US Core Requestor" and "Client" are used interchangeably throughout this guide and are not meant to limit this actor to only patient and provider apps.
 For example, payers and other users can use the same technology.
 These terms are a short-hand notation for "user application".

 #### US Core Responder
 A US Core Responder is a system that responds to the data access request providing patient data.
-The US Core responder is the server in a client-server interaction.
+The US Core responder is the Server in a Client-Server interaction.
 The terms "US Core Responder", "Server", and "EHR" are used interchangeably throughout this guide and are not meant to limit this actor to electronic health record systems.
 For example, HIEs, care coordination platforms, population health systems, etc., can use the same technology.
 These terms are a short-hand notation for "interoperable healthcare platform".

 ### US Core Profiles